 At bedtime, my kids fall asleep so much faster since owning their Fitbits.
 They are tired!
 Instead of spending so much time on electronics and sitting around, they are now more active in general.

 While Fitbit is an electronic, it is not like an electronic in the way I think of electronics with my kids.
 Fitbit is a device that actually removes you from the screen and gets you moving.
 It gets you talking with other Fitbit users and connects you in a way that you wouldn’t have been before.
 Exercise and getting more fit has become entertainment for my family.

 Like so many of my kids’ cast-off toys, I didn’t know if the Fitbit Zip would make the cut and be used and enjoyed for the long-haul.
 Would they be interested initially and then leave it unused like so many other toys and gifts?

-They still love wearing their Fitbits, even 14 months later.
+They still love wearing their Fitbits, even over two years later.
 Fitbits are electronics, and my kids LOVE electronics.
 I just didn’t expect it to be so motivating for them in the way it was for me.